-Arkana College is a single stream K-6 Independent School with an Islamic ethos located in the southern suburbs of Sydney.
+Arkana College is a single stream K-6 Independent School, that seeks to expand into a two stream school with a second stream Kindergarten and Yr.
+1 planned for 2025.
+Arkana College has an Islamic ethos and is located in the southern suburbs of Sydney.
 Originally established as a non-denominational day school in 1960, it was purchased by the Muslim community in 1986 and grew with the purchase of two adjoining properties.